In-Class Offerings!

-Would you like Grand Pistachio to use drama and puppetry to activate a portion of your classroom curriculum?
-With over 30 years combined experience as teaching artists, Liz and Rachel love collaborating with teachers to craft an unforgettable experience.
+With over 30 years combined experience as teaching artists, Rachel and Liz love collaborating with teachers to craft an unforgettable experience.
 We regularly lead workshops based around the content and artistry in our shows.
 Below are some examples of workshops and residencies we have created for schools.
 Contact us to discuss your dream residency:

 Activate a Classroom Text with Puppetry